iharsuvorau/cartodbjs_demo/README.md

 # cartodbjs_demo

-Apps built with CartDB JS API and JavaScript.
+Built with CartDB JS API and JavaScript.